-When you are a startup looking for an investment, and venture capital funding can seem like a great thing.
+When you are a startup looking for an investment, venture capital funding can seem great.
 However, it is important to know that the venture capital investor you have on board with you is the right fit for your startup.

-Investors don’t really folk over their money easily; they conduct due diligence on the companies they are interested in and only then make a deal.
+Investors don’t know folk over their money quickly; they conduct due diligence on the companies they are interested in and only make a deal.
 You should know that your investor will look into your company and your professional portfolio as an entrepreneur.
-Similarly, you too should be ready to conduct some due diligence on your potential investor.
+Similarly, you should be ready to conduct some due diligence on your potential investor.

-Remember that where your investment comes from can also be a major factor in how far your company can go, not all investors are the same.
-The personality of the investor and the business method they choose to use could prove to be either great or absolutely terrible for your startup.
+Remember that where your investment comes from can also be a significant factor in how far your company can go, not all investors are the same.
+The investor’s personality and the business method they choose to use could be either great or terrible for your startup.
 The investor may be great in their arena but are they good for yours?
 Some background research and quick knowledge of the investor could go a long way in creating business relationships that last.